-Legal readers (especially judges) are overwhelmed with boring reading tasks and have limited time or appetite to slog through documents such as procedural motions.
-But a client’s litigation objectives often depend on their lawyer’s ability to get the judge’s attention and tell the client’s story in a concise and compelling way.
+Legal readers (especially judges) are overwhelmed with tedious reading tasks and have limited time or appetite to slog through documents such as procedural motions.
+A client’s litigation objectives often depend on their lawyer’s ability to get the judge’s attention and tell the client’s story concisely and compellingly.
 Elegant Legal Writing addresses that need.

-Elegant Legal Writing originated in the curriculum I developed for an Advanced Legal Writing seminar at the UCLA School of Law.
-I read as many books on writing style and legal writing as I could, then condensed what I had learned into resources for my students.
-I have since continued to study and experiment with effective writing and argument styles through my litigation practice at Rushing McCarl LLP.
-Our unorthodox court filings — which stand out for their storytelling, document design, and readability — have helped the firm build a reputation as an elite litigation boutique.
+Elegant Legal Writing originated in the curriculum McCarl developed for an Advanced Legal Writing seminar at the UCLA School of Law.
+McCarl read many books on writing style, then condensed what he had learned into resources for his students.
+He continues studying legal writing and experimenting with argument techniques through his litigation practice at Rushing McCarl LLP.
+The firm’s unorthodox legal briefs — which stand out for their storytelling, document design, and readability — have contributed to its growing reputation as an elite litigation boutique.

 Subscribe for free to receive new posts in your inbox:

-Please share this resource with colleagues, students, and anyone else who might be interested:
+Please share this resource with your colleagues and students: